Multicell experiments for marginal treatment effect estimation of digital ads: Calibrated simulations

 Our simulation exercise is based on one of the 15 large-scale online advertising experiments (or ``studies'') at Facebook used in \cite{gordon_zettelmeyer_2019}, to which we direct the reader for more details on the experiments and underlying data.

 In what follows, we focus solely on Study 4, which featured a retailer hoping to drive purchase outcomes on its website.
 The experiment involved about 25 million users, with $\Pr(Z=1) = 0.7$ being the share allocated to the test group.
 Like the other experiments, Study 4 was a single-cell experiment with one-sided noncompliance.
-As such, we observe the ATT and the expectations $\psi_{11} = 0.00079$, $\psi_{01} = 0.00025$ and $\psi_{00} = 0.00033$, which correspond to the three regions in Figure \ref{fig:exp_design}.
-The exposure propensity in the test group is $\nu(Z=1) = 0.37$.
-Together, these objects contain all the relevant information we can use to calibrate MTE functions.
+As such, we observe the ATT and the expectations $\psi_{11} = 0.00079$, $\psi_{01} = 0.00025$, and $\psi_{00} = 0.00033$, which correspond to the moments associated with the three regions in Figure \ref{fig:exp_design}.
+The exposure propensity in the test group is $p(Z=1) = 0.37$.
+Together, these objects contain all the information we use to calibrate MTE functions.

-We use the data from this experiment to generate additional $\psi$s, as defined in equation (\ref{eq:info}), that would have been generated with a multi-cell version of the experiment.
-First, we specify functional forms for the MTR functions and choose their associated parameters to match the $\psi$s we observe in the data.
-This allows us to generate the MTE function.
-Second, we consider the simplest version of our proposed design, with only two cells, and choose the cell-specific eligibility probabilities and propensity scores also based on the quantities we observe in the data.
-Third, using the MTE function and these probabilities we generate the additional $\psi$s that would have been observed had this design been implemented through equations (\ref{eq:info1}) and (\ref{eq:info0}).
-The details of each step are discussed below.

-\begin{enumerate} \item \textbf{MTR functions specification. } We specify true MTR functions of the form:\footnote{Here we follow the approach from \cite{mst2018}, who directly specified the MTR functions in their simulations.
-An alternative and commonly used approach, employed, for instance, in \cite{hv2007}, is to specify the joint distribution of $Y_1$, $Y_0$ and $U$, which is often normal, and work with the implied MTR functions.
-We follow this alternative approach in Appendix \ref{app:observables}, where we consider the role of multiple ad exposures.}